Cradles Today, College Tomorrow

 Less Can Be More if You Start Early On

 Assuming a 6% rate of return.
+The investment examples provided assume no expenses or fees.
+Actual returns may vary based on market conditions and any applicable fees or expenses.
 This hypothetical illustration is not intended to reflect the performance of any particular 529 plan or its investment options, whose actual rates of return will fluctuate.

 For every birthday from one to 18, family members will be texting you to ask what your child would like as a gift.
 Sure, you could tell your sister that your son loves Sesame Street.
 You could tell your mother-in-law that your daughter can’t get enough of Legos.
 Or, you could ask your family to make contributions to the 529 plan you’ve set up for your child.